Skip Navigation

 DFCS 690 | 3 Credits

-Course Desc: Prerequisite: 24 credits of program coursework, including all course courses.
+Course Desc: Prerequisites: 24 credits of program coursework, including all core courses.
 A project-based examination of advanced digital forensics and incident response techniques using appropriate tools applied to real-world scenarios.
 The goal is to identify forensic evidence and artifacts resulting from a cyberattack or incident.
 Topics include software reverse engineering, malware and malicious code analysis, use of binary analysis tools, memory forensics, ethical hacking, and secure programming practices.
+Students may receive credit for only one of the following courses: CYB 670 or DFCS 690.

 To check other courses, please check our course information page.